Napa

 Multiple full golf outfits

-Two to three rounds in three to four days doesn't require a full wardrobe; the casual California dress code makes light packing easy.
+Two to three rounds in three to four days doesn't require a full wardrobe; The casual California dress code makes light packing easy.

 Golf pride for the scorecard

-Napa is a vacation, not a qualifier; the groups that have the most fun here are the ones who accept that the wine is more important than the birdie count.
+Napa is a vacation, not a qualifier; The groups that have the most fun here are the ones who accept that the wine is more important than the birdie count.

 Heavy nightlife expectations

-Napa and Sonoma are early-morning destinations by culture; the best evenings end at a reasonable hour so the next tee time is enjoyable.
+Napa and Sonoma are early-morning destinations by culture; The best evenings end at a reasonable hour so the next tee time is enjoyable.

 Sample itinerary